-BLE 565 Literature for Hispanic Youth/ Literatura para Jóvenes Hispanoparlantes.
+BLE 565 Literature for Hispanic Youth/Literatura para Jóvenes Hispanoparlantes.
+(3) S

 Selecting, analyzing, and utilizing literature for Hispanic and Spanish speaking children and adolescents.
 Cross-listed as LIS 565.
+Credit is allowed for only BLE 565 or LIS 565.